List of Hello Kitty animated series: Hello Kitty Fun (2019–2021)

 Hello Kitty Fun is another 2D flash animated web series of shorts, also exclusive from Hello Kitty's Latin YouTube channels.
 The series was created as a replacement for The World of Hello Kitty, however, different from the previous one, this series uses a hand-drawn art style, and it has no dialogue.
 Besides Hello Kitty, no other character has appeared in this series.
 The series is a production made between Sanrio and the Brazilian animation studio Split Studio.

 On the English channel, the series is presented under the name Sweet Moments with Hello Kitty.

 Hello Kitty and Friends Supercute Adventures (2020–present)

-Hello Kitty and Friends Supercute Adventures is an official, free 2020 animated web series published weekly to the official Hello Kitty and Friends YouTube.
+Hello Kitty and Friends Supercute Adventures is an official, free 2020 animated web series published weekly to the official Hello Kitty and Friends YouTube channel.
 The first episode aired on Monday, October 26, at 3 pm PST with an all-star cast of Hello Kitty, Keroppi, Badtz-Maru, My Melody, Pompompurin, and Kuromi.
-In season 2, Chococat and Cinnamoroll joined the main cast, while in season 4, Pochacco joined the cast.
+In season 2, Chococat and Cinnamoroll joined the main cast, while in season 4, Pochacco joined the cast, in season 8, Dear Daniel joined the cast, and in season 13, the Little Twin Stars, whose names are Kiki and Lala, joined the cast.

+The spin-off series, Hello Kitty and Friends Supercute Adventures: A Day in the Life with Kuromi, will premiere on Friday, October 2, 2026.